 The Korean newspaper, Hankyoreh explains that the President’s conservative Saenuri Party is now saying that the funds for the initially promised pension schemes may not exist.
 Instead, “Park’s presidential transition committee released a detailed outline of the new administration’s policy tasks that included changes to the pension system that would provide citizens over 65 with a basic pension between 40,000 won (US $36) and 200,000 won ($178).”

-This miserly plan, termed the “citizens happiness pension” (which is reminiscent of North Korean slogans) is making national pension subscribers receive even less than expected.
+This miserly plan, termed the “citizens happiness pension” (which is ironically reminiscent of North Korea's Communist slogans) is making national pension subscribers receive even less than expected.

 What’s more, Park’s system encourages enrollment while reducing finances, thus the problem is twofold: it increases the burden on the next generation who will likely face greater pension dilemmas in their old age.